Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 In the following example three templates are listed.

 - `dev.md` - This is the branch specific template that was applied by default to this pull request into the dev branch, as indicated by the **default** message listed after the filename.
-- `additional.md` - This is an optional template.
+- `additional.md` - This is an additional template.
 - `pull_request_template.md` - This is normally the default template but it was overridden by the `dev.md` branch specific template in this pull request.
 Even though it was not added by default, it can still be applied by selecting it from the list.

 ![Additional pull request template](_img/pull-request-templates/additional-pull-request-template.png)